smartEnergyResearchLab/About/README.md

  * Pre-processing [code](https://github.com/smartEnergyResearchLab/observatoryData)

 ### Exploratory Data
-The Smart Energy Research Lab Exploratory Data, 2019-2020 is an initial part of the SERL project and for use by SERL researchers to conduct exploratory analysis ahead of provisioning SERL data to the wider academic research community.
+In addition to the Observatory data, the Smart Energy Research Lab Exploratory Data, 2019-2020 was an initial part of the SERL project and for use by SERL researchers to conduct exploratory analysis ahead of provisioning SERL data to the wider academic research community.

  * Data: Smart Energy Research Lab [Exploratory Data, 2019-2020: Secure Access](https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=8643)